HumanSignal/label-studio/docs/source/guide/setup_project.md

 4. You can also choose whether to show tasks with ground truth labels first.
    Your changes save automatically.

-### <i class='ent'></i> Define the matching function for annotation statistics
+### <i class='ent'></i> Define the agreement metrics for annotation statistics
-Annotation statistics such as annotator consensus are calculated using a matching score.
-If you want the matching score to calculate matches by requiring exact matching choices, choose that option in the annotation settings.
-For more about matching scores and functions in Label Studio Enterprise, see [Annotation statistics](stats.html).
+Annotation statistics such as annotator consensus are calculated using an agreement metric.
+If you want the agreement metric to calculate annotation or prediction agreement by requiring exact matching choices, choose that option in the annotation settings.
+For more about agreement metrics in Label Studio Enterprise, see [Annotation statistics](stats.html).

 1. Within a project on the Label Studio UI, click **Settings**.
 2. Click **Quality**.
-3. Under **Matching Function**, select **Exact matching choices**.
+3. Under **Annotation Agreement**, select **Exact matching choices**.
-4. For some types of labeling, you can also select a specific matching function.
+4. For some types of labeling, you can also select a [specific matching function](stats.html) or add a [custom agreement metric](custom_metric.html).

 Your changes save automatically.